 There is a growing national interest in augmenting existing single-species fisheries management approaches with ecosystem-based fishery management principles that could place fishery management decisions and actions in the context of a broader scope.
-NOAA/NMFS Science Centers around the country are working to improve the science behind ecosystem-based fishery management including status monitoring and reporting on ecosystem health (Levin et al. 2009).
-A yearly update on the state of the California Current Ecosystem has been provided to the Council by NOAA since outlined in the 2013 Fishery Ecosystem Plan (Section 1.4).
+NOAA/NMFS Science Centers around the country are working to improve the science behind ecosystem-based fishery including management status monitoring and reporting on ecosystem health (Levin et al. 2009).
+A yearly update on the state of the California Current Ecosystem has been provided to the Council by NOAA since the 2013 outlined in Fishery Ecosystem Plan (Section 1.4).
 Some of this ecosystem information is also presented here.
 Additional information has been contributed by J. Field and K. Sakuma (SWFSC) and the Peterson Zooplankton Lab (NWFSC).

 This section provides a summary of ecosystem trends and indicators being tracked by NOAA and other scientists that are related to CPS.
-Additionally, Appendix A of Amendment 8 to the CPS FMP (available on the Council's web site) provides a review of the life distributions, cycles, and population dynamics of CPS and discusses their roles as forage. provided Appendix D а description of CPS essential fish habitat that is closely related to ecosystem health and fluctuation.
+Additionally, Appendix A of Amendment 8 to the CPS FMP (available on the Council's web site) provides a review of the life cycles, distributions, and population dynamics of CPS and discusses their roles as forage.
+Appendix D provided a description of CPS essential fish habitat that is closely related to ecosystem health and fluctuation.
 Research efforts into ecosystem functions and trophic interactions will improve our knowledge base and improved CPS management decisions.